k3tan172/ubuntu-node-box/SOFTWARE.md

 The text editor will open up.
 Let’s type a few lines in.

 ```
 alias=WHATEVERYOUWANT # This is the public name of your node.
-Mine is called LIGHTNINGLORD.
+Mine is called RECKLESSMONEY.
 network=bitcoin  # This puts us on the main net.
 bind-addr=192.168.1.49:9735 # Put in your internal IP address
 announce-addr=XXX.XXX.XXX.XXX:9735 # Put in your external IP address.